agittins/bermuda/README.md

 Note that this is more properly called "Tri*lateration*", as we are not measuring the angles, but instead measuring distances.
-The bottom line is that triangulation is more likely to hit people's search terms.
+The bottom line is that triangulation is more likely to hit people's search terms so we'll probably bandy that term about a bit :-)

 This integration gives you two forms of presence tracking.